Today starts Hamlette's and Quggiy's John Wayne Blogathon!

 Music: 7, The theme song gets you into the spirit of it!

 "I'm not going to eat his hand."

 Landscape: 9, Really lovely!

-Storyline: The storyline is an okay one, but there is violence, revenge, and disturbing images, because it is testing your "grit" and, oh boy!
-They do have some grit, especially for a fourteen year old girl, I would be able to!
+Storyline: 6, The storyline is an okay one, but there is violence, revenge, and disturbing images, because it is testing your "grit" and, oh boy!
+They do have some grit, especially for a fourteen year old girl, I wouldn't be able to!
 They-other movie people-rate it G, but I think it is more PG-13.

 Notes: Pretty strong person to pull up sage brush.
 I think that the movie, Rooster Cogburn is the sequel.
 Check out Ekaterina's review for that here.

 "I don't think you want to know what I think."